Aluminum Properties and Alloy Characteristics

 The 4000 series alloys contain silicon, have low melting points, and are primarily used for welding applications.

-In the 5000 series, alloys with magnesium as the primary alloying element offer high strength, good weldability, and excellent corrosion resistance, making them prevalent in marine and structural applications.
+In the 5000 series, alloys with magnesium as the primary alloying element offer high strength, good weldability, and excellent corrosion resistance, making them common in marine and structural applications.

 The 6000 series alloys, incorporating silicon and magnesium, possess good formability and excellent corrosion resistance and are widely used in architectural and automotive applications.